Füssen station: Operations

 The station is served hourly by Regionalbahn services on the Augsburg–Füssen route (RB77).
 The Munich–Füssen route (RB 68) is also served by three train pairs a day.
 These are operated by Bayerische Regiobahn with Alstom Coradia LINT diesel multiple units.
+On weekends and public holidays, the RB 68 runs to Munich as the Neuschwanstein-Express with a slightly faster journey time of 1 hour and 52 minutes.